polydawn/reach/README.md

 Look at the other directories in `./examples` :)

-You'll find examples of more complex modules with multiple steps -- Stellar will automatically resolve dependencies in these modules, and execute steps in dependency order, feeding outputs of one step into inputs of the next.
+You'll find examples of more complex modules with multiple steps -- Reach will automatically resolve dependencies in these modules, and execute steps in dependency order, feeding outputs of one step into inputs of the next.